What a Business Appraiser’s Accreditations Mean and What They Can Tell You About the Appraiser

 - and have had samples of their work product reviewed and accepted by a peer review committee.

-- The ASA/CBA and CBI combination brings the highest level of understanding to any appraisal situation.
+A business appraiser who has the CBA and ASA designations plus the CBI brings the highest level of understanding to any appraisal situation.

-A business appraiser (CBA/ASA) that also holds a CBI (Certified Business Intermediary) designation is closely involved with actual transactions and has inside knowledge and experience regarding how buyers and sellers actually respond under different situations.
+A business appraiser (CBA/ASA) who also holds a CBI (Certified Business Intermediary) designation is closely involved with actual transactions and has inside knowledge and experience regarding how buyers and sellers actually respond in different situations.

 The International Business Brokers Association awards an accreditation as a Certified Business Intermediary (CBI) to individuals: